deniskomlev/evo-amazon-affiliate-plugin/README.md

 Installation
 -----

-1. Create new plugin from MODx Manager area.
+1. Create new plugin from MODx Manager area and paste content from `AmazonAffiliatePlugin.php` file.
 2. Check the `OnWebPagePrerender` event on `System Events` tab.
 3. Add following plugin configuration on `Configuration` tab: